da-Circle/TheCircle-App/README.md

 - [Choose from our existing list of ideas](https://github.com/da-Circle/TheCircle-App/discussions) -> Updating Soon
 - [Suggest ways to improve the developer experience of an existing feature](https://github.com/foss42/apidash/issues/new/choose)
 - Add documentation
-- To add a new feature, resolve an existing issue or add a new test to the project, check out our [Contribution Guidelines](CONTRIBUTING.md).
+- To add a new feature, resolve an existing issue or add a new test to the project, check out our [Contribution Guidelines](CONTRIBUTING.md) -> Updating Soon.